 - Roy Austin- Partner, Harris, Wiltshire & Grannis LLP; former Deputy Assistant to President Barack Obama for the Office of Urban Affairs, Justice & Opportunity.

-- Toussaint Losier - Assistant Professor, University of Amherst College of Humanities & Fine Arts, W.E.B.
+- Toussaint Losier - Assistant Professor, University of Massachusetts - Amherst College of Humanities & Fine Arts, W.E.B.
 Du Bois Department of Afro-American Studies.

 - Tracey Maclin – Professor of Law & Joseph Lipsitt Faculty Research Scholar, Boston University School of Law.

-Moderator - Demetria Frank - University of Memphis School of Law
+Moderator - Demetria Frank - Assistant Professor of Law, University of Memphis School of Law.

 Addresses current voting rights challenges and strategies for reform, whether through litigation, legislation or mobilization.